 syscall.number = SMSyscallWriteBlockToStageImage; syscall.flags = 0x454446; syscall.args = &handle; syscall.args = 0x8; syscall.args = dst_offset; syscall.args = src_offset; syscall.args = &src_buffer; syscall.args = src_block_size;

-syscall.args, we pass in the same handle as from the previous syscall,
+syscall.args, we pass in the same handle from the previous syscall, while with

 syscall.args is the offset into the staging buffer that we wish to start writing, which cannot be greater than the